-Enrolment is now open for the Spring sessions of my renowned anatomy and digital figure sculpting courses.
-These courses have been taught to artists and studios around the world, including Pixar, Industrial Light & Magic, Disney, Sony, Warner Bros, Ubisoft, EA and many others.
+Enrollment is now open for the Winter sessions of my anatomy and digital figure sculpting courses starting in January 2019.
+These in-depth courses are designed to teach the skills every figurative artist needs to produce inspiring, professional level work.
+The courses have been taught to artists and studios around the world, including Pixar, Industrial Light & Magic, Disney, Sony, Warner Bros, Ubisoft, Blizzard, EA and many others.
 If you are looking for an intensive course to level up your figurative art skills, consider one of these:

 The most comprehensive online course covering artistic anatomy.
 No prerequisites are necessary, just a sincere interest in learning about the wonderful machine that is the human body! more…